Oberburg, Kobern: History

 The castle was built in the early 12th century on a Celtic hillfort site.
 It is first recorded in 1195, when the then Burgherr made it a fiefdom of the Electorate of Trier.

 St. Matthias' Chapel was built about 1220/40 by Lord Henry II of Isenburg, in order to serve as a reliquary for the head of Saint Matthias.
 The castle area was increased in size when the chapel was built.
 It used the choir of a previous structure, which was probably not finished.

 The lords of Isenburg-Kobern held the castle until the mid-14th century.
 It was then sold to the Archbishop of Trier and fell into ruin.

-In 1936, the bergfried was covered by an temporary roof to protect it from further decay.
+In 1936, the bergfried was covered by a temporary roof to protect it from further decay.
 From 1989, a restaurant was built next to the bergfried on a site that had been built on before.
 As part of the work, the bergfried was increased in height and given a new roof.